fdabl/scalar-implicatures/README.md

 (see also misc/specification.pdf)

-An implementation of the 'incremental verification task' of (Franke, Schlotterbeck & Augurzky, submitted), in which binary truth-value judgements are collected for sentence-picture pairs, but in which the picture is only incrementally revealed upon the subject's request.
-Using this technique, categorical answers give information about the relative preferences of ambiguous sentences.
+The experiment implements a version of of an **incremental verification task** in which binary truth-value judgements are collected for sentence-picture pairs,while the picture is only incrementally revealed upon subjects' request.
+The task helps to obtain information about the relative preferences for different readings of potentially ambiguous sentences from categorical answers.

-The experiment uses this approach for detecting "scalar implicatures", in particular the enrichment of /some/ to /some but not all/.
-In the critical trials in this experiments, subjects must judge a sentence like "The bell is connected to some of its triangles" true or false with respect to a picture, in which possible connections are only partially revealed.
-Under a semantic reading of /some/, subjects would then judge the sentence true in a situation in which they can ascertain that there are some relevant connection, while still uncertain as to whether the bell is connected to all of its triangles.
+The experiment uses this approach for detecting "scalar implicatures", in particular the enrichment of *some* to *some but not all*.
+In the critical trials of this experiments, subjects must judge a sentence like "The bell is connected to some of the triangles" true or false with respect to a picture, in which possible connections between bell and triangles are only partially revealed.
+Under a semantic reading of *some*, subjects would then judge the sentence true in a situation in which they can ascertain that there are at least some relevant connection, while still uncertain as to whether the bell is connected to all of the triangles.
 Under a pragmatically enriched reading, participants would withhold a truth-value judgement at this stage until further information is available.